 - Ask your friends and family for support.

 If you don’t ask, you don’t receive.
-Yes, some people will think you went crazy and will start avoiding you, but I believe that if we take charge of how our relationships work and tell them that this means a lot to us and we would appreciate their support, they are probably going to be much nicer about the whole thing.
+Yes, some people will think you went crazy and will start avoiding you.
+But if we tell them that this means a lot to us they are going to be much nicer about it.

 - Read books and educate yourself.